yoonkim/lstm-char-cnn/README.md

 luarocks install cunn
 ```

+`cudnn` also will result in a good (10x) speed-up.

 ### Data
-Data should be put into the `data/` directory, split into train.txt,
+Data should be put into the `data/` directory, split into `train.txt`,
-valid.txt, and test.txt
+`valid.txt`, and `test.txt`

 Each line of the .txt file should be a sentence.
 The English Penn
-Treebank data (Tomas Mikolov's pre-processed version with 10K vocab,
+Treebank data (Tomas Mikolov's pre-processed version with vocab size equal to 10K,
 widely used by the language modeling community) is given as the default.

 ### Model